 2) Heat the honey to 300 degrees F / 148 C. Once it reaches that temperature, you can go ahead and remove it from the stovetop.

 3) Pour the heated honey onto the silicone sheets.
-The progression is honey, soft ball, hard ball, hard crack, so be sure to pour it quickly after being removed from the stovetop, before it starts to harden.
+Be sure to pour it quickly after being removed from the stovetop, before it starts to harden.

 4) Allow the honey to cool.

 5) Crush (mortar and pestle) or grind (food processor):